ABM has become a major enterprise buzzword over the last decade, and your company is likely to have its own definition.

 But, according to ISTMA, who coined the term, “Account-based marketing (ABM) is a strategic approach to designing and executing highly-targeted, personalized marketing programs and initiatives to drive business growth and impact with specific, named accounts.”

 With all the buzz around ABM, you may be asking: “What’s the secret behind a successful ABM strategy?”

 As many enterprises have discovered, there is no magic recipe for ABM.
 It requires a lot of preparation you may not have accounted for.
 Here are some readiness-related questions you may want to consider:

-- Does your company have a Marketing Automation Platform synced with its CRM?
+- Does your company have a Marketing Automation Platform fully-integrated with its CRM?

 - Is your company targeting its sales efforts at a known/defined set of companies?

 - Does your company design different campaigns for key segments or personas?